 The chin implant is positioned securely and accurately into the pocket, or it can be fastened onto the jaw bone and tissue directly.
 Special surgical tape is placed to protect the implant while your face heals.
 The tape is applied to the lower part of the chin along the jaw.
 If you are having a chin reduction, the incisions are done the same way, except with no implant.
 Dr. Palladino will sculpt the jaw bone to a desirable size and contour.

-After completing your chin surgery and augmentation, the caring team at Southwest Plastic Surgery will apply dressing to your chin around the sensitive area.
+After completing your chin surgery and augmentation, the caring team will apply dressing to your chin around the sensitive area.
 It should be left on for a few days.
 Your jawline and face may feel tender, sore or bruised.
 The doctor may prescribe some medications to ease the postoperative discomfort.
 Biting and chewing should be minimal, so opt for eating soft foods, such as soup or milkshakes for a few days after the chin augmentation.
 Your face may feel tightness, stretched, swollen and light bleeding may occur.
 Not to worry, these discomforts will subside after approximately one week, but if you notice anything out of the ordinary, call our office right away.

 What are the Risks with Chin Implants or Surgery?